An Introduction to Flow Matching and Diffusion Models: Flow and Diffusion Models

 \section{Flow and Diffusion Models}

 In the previous section, we formalized generative modeling as sampling from a data distribution $\pdata$.
-Further, we saw that sampling could be achieved via the transformation of samples from a simple distribution $\pinit$, such as the Gaussian $\mathcal{N}(0,I_d)$, to samples from the target distribution $\pdata$.
-In this section, we describe how the desired transformation can be obtained as the simulation of a suitably constructed differential equation.
+Further, we formalized our goal: To construct a generative model, i.e. an algorithm that returns samples $z\sim \pdata$.
+In this section, we describe how a generative model can be built as the simulation of a suitably constructed differential equation.
 For example, flow matching and diffusion models involve simulating \themebf{ordinary differential equations} (ODEs) and \themebf{stochastic differential equations} (SDEs), respectively.
 The goal of this section is therefore to define and construct these generative models as they will be used throughout the remainder of the notes.
 Specifically, we first define ODEs and SDEs, and discuss their simulation.
 Second, we describe how to parameterize an ODE/SDE using a deep neural network.
 This leads to the definition of a flow and diffusion model and the fundamental algorithms to sample from such models.
 In later sections, we then explore how to train these models.